oladiiposaheed/saheed/README.md

 The following were applied and achieved successfully during the course of the Nigeria covid-19 data analysis project:

+i.
 Data collection process from data sources.

+ii.
 Data cleaning and manipulation of data.

+iii.
 Develop visualization skills through the use of open-source libraries in Python.

+iv.
 Generate insights from analysis